 - c.
 Environmental Questionnaire and Records Search with Risk Assessment Results: - i.
-If the Environmental Questionnaire reveals it is unlikely that there is environmental Contamination at the Property and that no further investigation is warranted, and the Records Search with Risk Assessment concludes that the Property is a "low risk" for Contamination, the SBA Lender must submit the results of the Environmental Investigation to SBA with recommendations and seek SBA's concurrence. - ii.
-If the Records Search with Risk Assessment concludes that the Property is anything other than "low risk" for Contamination, the SBA Lender must obtain a Phase I ESA. - d.
-Transaction Screen Results: - If the Environmental Professional conducting the Transaction Screen concludes that no further investigation is warranted, the SBA Lender must submit the results of the Environmental Investigation to SBA with recommendations and seek SBA's concurrence. - ii.
+If the Environmental Questionnaire reveals it is unlikely that there is environmental Contamination at the Property and that no further investigation is warranted, and the Records Search with Risk Assessment concludes that the Property is a "low risk" for Contamination, the SBA Lender must keep a copy of the Environmental Questionnaire and the Records Search with Risk Assessment results in the loan file. - ii.
+If the Records Search with Risk Assessment concludes that the Property is anything other than "low risk" for Contamination, the SBA Lender must obtain a Phase I ESA.

+d.
+Transaction Screen Results:

+- i.
+If the Environmental Professional conducting the Transaction Screen concludes that no further investigation is warranted, the SBA Lender must keep a copy of the Transaction Screen and review in the loan file. - ii.
 If the Environmental Professional conducting the Transaction Screen concludes that further investigation is warranted, the SBA Lender must obtain a Phase I ESA.
 If an Environmental Professional recommends proceeding directly from the Transaction Screen to a Phase II (thus bypassing the Phase I), and the SBA Lender concurs, the SBA Lender must seek in advance an exception to policy from the SBA Environmental Committee, which may be granted on a case-by-case basis.